-Taylor Smart Stand Sleeve for iPad review
+Taylor Smart Stand Sleeve for iPad full review

 When it's not providing sturdy protection, the quirky but clever Taylor Smart Stand Sleeve for iPad folds up to form a neat stand.
 Here's our review.

 Previously available only on Korean import, this quirky but clever iPad sleeve can now be purchased in this country.
 The Taylor Smart Stand Sleeve for iPad is a refreshing take on a generally dry product category.
 It's available for £29.99 from Amazon.